da-nrw/DNSCore/ContentBroker/src/main/markdown/preparing_irods_for_dnscore.md

     iRODS/server/config/reConfigs

 The file danrw.re must be changed to your local appropiate settings.

-Please refer carefully to the iRODS Documentation about needed change of other parameters, as wrong parameters could serverly harm your system!
+Please refer carefully to the iRODS Documentation about needed change of other parameters, as wrong parameters could serverly harm your DNS system!
 There is no test if a ruleBase is operating well, while this file being parsed on demand whenever actions being fired.
 In case of severe
 errors error, commands like

     ils